status-im/status-security/incidents/2020/2020-02-07_v1-app-prelaunch-release.md

 ## Summary

-The Status app was published to v1.0.0 on the Android Play Store
+The Status app was published to v1.0.0 on the Android Play Store before it was intended.

 ## The Impact
-Descripiton of impact
+At the point of writing this, there were

 This affects users in a multitude of ways, and violates the Status principles in the following ways:
 - **principle 1** -